-Guitarist Joe Satriani, defends both, saying that each achieved success in their respective eras.
-He defines them as David Lee Roth “more vaudeville” and Sammy Hagar “more rock n roll.
+Guitarist Joe Satriani defends both, saying that each achieved success in their respective eras.
+He defines them as David Lee Roth’s “more vaudeville” and Sammy Hagar’s “more rock n roll.

 Eddie Trunk, music historian and major radio personality in the US, in his book “Eddie Trunk’s Essential Hard Rock and Heavy Metal”, makes a comparison between the two phases of the band:

 ” “David Lee Roth was a great Frontman for sure, yet no one would certainly call him a great live singer.
-Sammy, on the other hand, was a powerful vocalist, opening up Van Halen’s musical possibilities, leaving Eddie able to enter musical paths he could not with Roth’s vocal limitations.
+On the other hand, Sammy was a powerful vocalist, opening up Van Halen’s musical possibilities leaving Eddie able to enter musical paths he could not with Roth’s vocal limitations.